BenRGarcia/OOP-With-JavaScript/03-Encapsulation/README.md

 ## IIFE (Immediately Invoked Function Expression, a.k.a Self-Executing Anonymous Function)

-> What is the answer to the 'separation of concerns' problem with closures?
+> What is the answer to the problem of 'separation of concerns' with closures, and how to we provide access to a closure from outside the constructor while still having prototype members hide data of an instantiated object?
 To put more functions inside a function and then immediately call the function -- DUHHHH!!! :-P

 Let's first get past the crazy looking syntax of an IIFE before we take on how to apply it: